iamladynyan/iamladynyan.github.io/_posts/2024-10-28-introduction-to-mqtt-for-pulsemq.md

 project: pulsemq
 ---

 Welcome back, curious cats!
 Today, I’m excited to start our journey into **PulseMQ**, my project to build an MQTT broker from scratch.
-But first, let's get familiar with MQTT itself—what it is, where it’s used, and why it’s such a popular protocol for IoT and beyond.
+But first, let's get familiar with MQTT itself — what it is, where it’s used, and why it’s such a popular protocol for IoT and beyond.
 This is the groundwork we’ll need before diving into code, configuration, and setup in future posts.

 ## What is MQTT?